The Prototypes

+In 2023, Chris Garvey announced on social media that he was stepping down from The Prototypes, and starting a solo project under the name Circadian.
+His debut single under the new name 'Body Work' was released on 26 of May 2023.

 History

 Founding and first singles (2007–2010)

 The drum and bass duo The Prototypes was first formed by Chris Garvey and Nick White, both DJs who had been involved in the underground rave scene of Brighton, England.
 After releasing a 2007 remix of Hadouken!'s track "Bad Signal" on Ice Records, in 2010 they released "Work It," on Formation Records, which was their first entirely original track they made together.
 The Prototypes released the two-track single "Cascade" in September 2010 through Infrared Records.
 "Cascade" would be included on the album UKF Drum & Bass 2010, the first compilation album put out by UKF Music.
 It also received support from radio stations such as on BBC Radio 1 with plays by DJs Zane Lowe, Annie Mac, Annie Nightingale, and Fabio & Grooverider.
 Sub Focus introduced his Radio 1 mix with the track, and the single was also remixed in clubs by artists such as Sub Focus, Andy C and Zane.
 The Prototypes' first official release with Futurebound's Viper Recordings was in late 2010, when their track "Evolution" was included on Viper Recordings' Summer Slammers compilation album.
 Also in 2010 they had a track featured on an Essential Mix by Pendulum and released their track "Breathless" on Formation Records.